jamez2128/ppassdb/README.md

 - `-h`, `--help`	To shows this help message
 - `-E`		For adding and encrypting text files.
 - `-D`		For decrypting text file.
 - `-L`		Lists all the added encrypted text files.
+If -i is not specified, it will list all encrypted files from all groups.
 - `-P`		Outputs the path to where all the encrypted files will be stored.